borarak/GAN-experiments/pix2pix/README.md

 ## Results

-Quickly trained on the [FACADE Dataset](http://cmp.felk.cvut.cz/~tylecr1/facade/) for about 100 epochs on a 2080 Super
+Trained on the [FACADE Dataset](http://cmp.felk.cvut.cz/~tylecr1/facade/) for about 150 epochs

 After 150 epochs